suediedev/flash-attention-prebuild-wheels/README.md

 ## Self build

-If you want to build the wheels yourself, you can folk this repository and run the build workflow.
+If you want to build the wheels yourself, you can fork this repository and run the build workflow.

 1. Fork this repository
 2. Edit workflow file `.github/workflows/build.yml` to set the version you want to build.